Electra-project/bip38/README.md

-# bip38
+# Electra Tools

-BIP 38 Passphrase-protected private key Go implementation.
+Go implementation of Electra blockchain commonly used libraries.